-Late applications will be dealt with in accordance with the Local Authority's Co-ordinated Scheme for Primary Admissions published on its website.
-Late applications will be considered only after those applicants who applied by the closing date unless they are late for a good reason and it is reasonably practicable to accept them.
+Late applications will be dealt with in accordance with the Local Authority's co-ordinated admissions scheme.
+Please refer to the Primary Education in Essex Booklet available online.
 You are encouraged to ensure that your application is received on time.